 A direct connection is not required between the sender and the recipient because CMQ guarantees that the message can be routed from the former to the latter.
 Message routing is even available for two services that are not easily interconnectable.

 Messages can be sent or received among multiple business terminals, and CMQ controls the availability of messages via message status.

 The CMQ backend cluster is transparent and imperceptible to the user, and the CMQ controller server can schedule and relocate queues in real time according to the load of the cluster.
 If the request volume of a queue exceeds the service threshold of the current cluster, the controller server can distribute the queue routes to multiple clusters to increase the number of processable concurrent requests.
-In theory, CMQ can achieve unlimited message retention and extremely high QPS, enabling you to easily cope with ever-changing business needs.
+In theory, CMQ can achieve unlimited message retention and extremely high QPS, enabling you to easily cope with your ever-changing business needs.

-CMQ is able to meet two core requirements:
+CMQ meets two core requirements: